Frequently Asked Questions

-Q: I am an attorney representing a patient or was treated and/or transported by Wanamassa First Aid Squad.
-How can I obtain a copy of the patient care report?
+Q: I was treated and/or transported by Wanamassa First Aid Squad or I am an attorney representing a patient that was treated and/or transported by Wanamassa First Aid Squad.
+Can I obtain a copy of the patient care report?

 Q: Is my personal information provided to the Wanamassa First Aid Squad safe and protected?

-Q: Can a service animal ride with a patient in the ambulance during transport to the hospital?
+Q: Can a service dog ride with a patient in the ambulance during transport to the hospital?

 Yes.
 In accordance with the New Jersey Law Against Discrimination, N.J.S.A.
 10:5-1 et seq., seeing-eye dogs, service dogs, hearing ear dogs, companion dogs and/or guide dogs trained by a recognized agency or school to assist a blind, handicapped or hearing impaired person shall be permitted on any MAV or BLS ambulance where their presence is necessary to perform the duties for which they are trained.
 Regardless of the purpose of the animal, if the animal is a potential threat to health or safety of anyone involved in response, the animal may be excluded from transport.